ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

     Environment image found inside the World will be taken.

 In short, if there are more than 1 Environment image in the world shader, the first one found will be taken and used for the dome.

+.. _dome_reload_image:

+Reload Image
+************

+This button is useful in case you want to load/reload the image of the Background on the dome, it was introduced to be able to load the image of the Background even if it is not part of HDRi Maker.
+This will update the Dome without having to reload itself.

+This is very useful if you use asset Browser!

 .. _remove_dome: